A textual analysis of Earthlings and Sayaka Murata’s controversial, disturbing dystopia – where hell is other people.

 “The three of us are pregnant,” Tomoya announces.
 Thus they finally achieve their factory objectives (at least in some figurative sense).
 Their rescuers aren’t impressed, though:

 “One at the back was violently throwing up.”

 There’s the quietest of echoes in this with Mr Igasaki’s words much earlier in the book:

 “Natsuki, you have to swallow it properly.
 Like this!”

 The book circles back to regurgitation in the same way it repeatedly comes back to the same question: do you see the child abuse?

 Natsuki’s mother won’t hear of it.
-The adults in Akishina see the result of child sexualisation yet don’t ask where it comes from.
+The adults in Akishina see the result of child sexualisation, yet don’t ask where it comes from.
 They’re disgusted by Natsuki and Tomoya’s asexuality, but not by the systemic rules that mask child abuse.
-Like the town in Spotlight, they collude in various ways not to disturb these structures.
+Like the town in 2015 film Spotlight, they collude in various ways not to disturb these structures.